 Topping-Tailby is co-principal investigator and co-project director of the National Center on Health, Behavioral Health, and Safety.
 She leads a team of experts dedicated to improving outcomes for vulnerable children and families so they can be as healthy as possible.
 Topping-Tailby previously directed EDC’s work in the National Center on Health and the National Center on Early Childhood Health and Wellness.
 She also served as a faculty member specializing in maternal depression for EDC’s Home Visiting Collaborative Improvement and Innovation Network.

-Before joining EDC, Topping-Tailby was executive director of the Massachusetts Head Start Association and program director of an Early Head Start and Head Start program in Southeastern Massachusetts.
-She is a founding member of the Massachusetts Association for Infant Mental Health (MassAIMH–Zero-to-Six) and a member of the National Association of Social Workers.
+Before joining EDC, Topping-Tailby was executive director of the Massachusetts Head Start Association, a Head Start program director, and a child and family therapist.
+She is a founding member of the Massachusetts Association for Infant Mental Health.

 Topping-Tailby holds an MSW from Smith College.